bheisler/TinyTemplate/README.md

  - __Simple__: TinyTemplate presents a minimal but well-documented user-facing API.
  - __Lightweight__: TinyTemplate has minimal required dependencies.

+Non-goals include:

+- __Extensibility__: TinyTemplate supports custom value formatters, but that is all.
+- __Performance__: TinyTemplate provides decent performance, but other template engines are faster.

 ### Why TinyTemplate?

 I created TinyTemplate after noticing that none of the existing template libraries really suited my